edgarbenz/edgarbenz/README.md

 ## Hello!
-My name is Edgar Benzor, I have 4 years of experience as a Full Stack Web Developer (Javascript, React.js , Node.js)
+My name is Edgar Benzor , I'm Computer Science Engineer, I'm from México
+I have 4 years of experience as a Full Stack Web Developer (Javascript, React.js , Node.js)

 ---